karthikv/tradeship/README.md

   more import names (`childProcess` and `ChildProcess` for the `child_process` node.js standard library).

+  There are various package.json packages that are imported under common aliases known by the community (e.g. `$` for jQuery, `_` for lodash/underscore, `test` for ava, etc.).
+By analyzing more than 100 GB of public JS code on GitHub, tradeship knows many such aliases, and will import the associated package.

   For project files, the code is statically analyzed to find an import name.
 For instance, if you write `module.exports = SomeExport;`, `SomeExport` will be an import name.
 This is one simple case; there are many others that tradeship